iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 #### Check for Public IP Changes

-The Wolf Smartset server is IP address aware.
-This means, it associates some application state information with the public IP address of the application.
+The Wolf Smartset server is Client IP address aware.
+This means, it associates some application state information with the public IP address of the client application.
 So, if you configured `Do Expert Login` and the adapter's public IP changes (e.g. after a router reload), the adapter will have to re-authenticate to the Wolf Smartset server in order to enable the Expert mode again.
-Since the adapter will do a re-authentication only every hour, it may take up to `one hour until the adapter is in Expert mode again`.
+Since the adapter will do a re-authentication only every hour, it may take up to __one hour until the adapter is in Expert mode again__.

-If this is too long for you, you can check `Enable Public IP Checking`.
-In this case, the adapter will check your public IP address via [ipify.org](https:ipify.org) `every 4th Short Poll Cycle` and will trigger re-authentication on change.
-That way, the adapter will be back in Expert mode the latest `after 4 Short Poll Cycles`.
+If this is too long for you, you can check
+- `Enable Public IP Checking`: In this case, the adapter will check your public IP address via [ipify.org](https:ipify.org) __every 4th Short Poll Cycle__ and will trigger re-authentication on change.
+That way, the adapter will be back in Expert mode __the latest after 4 Short Poll Cycles__.

 #### API Profiling